Adam-Tem/Exer-sketch/ProjectGoals.md

 - Let users see what level they are at and how many points they need to get to the next stage.

 ## Backend Goals

+I will most likely try to develop the backend and algorithms listed below using Python, as I feel that it is the most intuitive language for such a task and has a wide variety of libraries available to do many things.
+It may not be the most efficient but will be a good start.
+Listed below are the high-level backend goals:

 - Create an algorithm that can identify the sketch created by a GPS map.
 - Store user uploads in a database, so previous efforts can be analysed.